Jiawei-Yang/Medical-detection-uncertainty/README.md

 # Exploring Instance Level Uncertainty for Bounding-Box-Based Medical Detection
 ![Ovreall Arthetecture](https://github.com/Jiawei-Yang/Exploring-Instance-Level-Uncertainty-for-Bounding-Box-Based-Medical-Detection/blob/main/overview.png)

 This repository contains PyTorch implementation of a medical detection model that enables the end-to-end estimation of bounding-box-level uncertainty.
-More details on method and implementation is described in a paper under review for ISBI2021.
+More details on method and implementation are included in a paper currently under review for ISBI2021.

 ## Installation Guide
-Our implementation only depends on `Pytorch` and `XXX`.
+Our implementation depends on `Pytorch` and `XXX`.

 ### Step 1: Clone the repository
 ```